cha0s/Worlds-Beyond/README.md

 Of course, first checkout this repository.

 You'll then need to checkout v8 in the lib directory.
-I'm using an older revision (I know, not ideal :), so I'm recommending you check the specific revision out until I can test compiling against the latest v8.
-You can check out the revision known to work with the engine like so:

 	cd lib
-	svn checkout -r 9407 http://v8.googlecode.com/svn/trunk/ v8
+	git clone git://github.com/v8/v8.git v8
+	cd v8

 It'll take a bit to download.
-I provided a patch to fix a couple of quirks with this revision of v8.
-You need to apply the patch to compile v8 cleanly.
+I provided a patch to fix v8.
+This is because their team does not care about clean compilation: http://code.google.com/p/v8/issues/detail?id=2302 You need to apply the patch to compile v8 cleanly.
 Go into the v8 directory and apply the patch:

-	cd v8/
-	patch -p0 < ../v8.patch
+	patch -p1 < ../v8.patch

-You'll need some system libraries:
+You'll need to set up the system a bit.

-	sudo apt-get install libc6-dev-i386
+	sudo apt-get install libc6-dev-i386 libsdl1.2-dev libsdl-gfx1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libsdl-ttf2.0-dev libboost-regex-dev libboost-filesystem-dev libboost-system-dev
+	make dependencies

 If you're on a 32-bit system run:

-	scons
+	make ia32.release

 Otherwise if you're on a 64-bit system, run:

-	scons arch=x64
+	make ia64.release

 It will build for a while.
-Once it's done, rename the library:
+Once it's done, rename the libraries:

-	mv libv8.a libv8-wb.a
+	mv out/ia32.release/obj.target/tools/gyp/libv8_base.a libv8-wb.a
+	mv out/ia32.release/obj.target/tools/gyp/libv8_snapshot.a libv8_snapshot-wb.a

 After this, you need to run qmake to generate the Makefile:

 	cd ../..
 	qmake CONFIG+=release CONFIG-=debug

-You'll need to gather up some libraries...

-	sudo apt-get install libsdl1.2-dev libsdl-gfx1.2-dev libsdl-image1.2-dev libsdl-mixer1.2-dev libsdl-ttf2.0-dev libboost-regex-dev libboost-filesystem-dev libboost-system-dev

 Now, compile:

 	make -j4